Frequently Asked Questions

 Knees, hips, shoulders, wrists, ankles, and spines.

-The simple answer is PRP is obtained from your blood and is a concentrated source of platelets.
+The simple answer of PRP vs Stem Cells is PRP is obtained from your blood and is a concentrated source of platelets.
 Platelets have growth factors which can aid healing, however PRP contains no Stem Cells.
 This limits what PRP can do from a Regenerative standpoint.